 Done safely and securely, messaging is a valuable way to connect with individuals to educate and provide up-to-date FAQs, COVID-19 information, and any other relevant tips.
 The public is looking for answers and navigating information on your own can be challenging, since you may not know where to find information or the right questions to ask.
 For example, COVID-19 uncertainty about local testing and long waits have led to frustration and confusion.
 Instead, proactively reach out to educate and inform citizens with vetted information that reaches them at the right time in their preferred channel.

 The citizen experience will be forever changed by the coronavirus.
 Bureaucracy may ease a bit as the human side of government operations takes front and center.
 People helping people with empathy and compassion may be just as important as following process and procedure.
 Digital tools, work-from-home options, and cloud-based technology will become a mainstay of both public and private interactions with citizens.

 The state of the world is anything but normal now, yet it’s the role of government agencies to respond and be proactive as much as possible, even the most challenging of times.
 It is an incredible task, but offices need to consider the strategic steps necessary to face the current crisis while planning for what comes next.

-Learn more about how governments can manage in times of crisis in the April 9 TTEC webinar, “Handling Surge in Citizen Outreach”
+Learn more about how governments can manage in times of crisis from TTEC's on-demand webinar, “Handling Surge in Citizen Outreach”